gbeced/pyalgotrade/doc/twitter_tutorial.rst

 The goal of this short tutorial is to illustrate how to connect to Twitter to process events.
 We will also be using a live BarFeed since backtesting on Twitter is not supported.

+In order to connect to Twitter's API you'll need:
+ * Consumer key
+ * Consumer secret
+ * Access token
+ * Access token secret

+Go to http://dev.twitter.com and create an app.
+The consumer key and secret will be generated for you after that.
+Then you'll need to create an access token under the "Your access token" section.

 .. literalinclude:: ../samples/tutorial_twitter_mtgox.py

 The code is doing 5 things: